-In October of 2015, Evolve Dynamicz was established by Lisa Costello and Nicole Zizzi with the hope of creating a repertoire to share their mutual passions for life and movement.
-Since then, the group has grown to include eleven wonderful women.
-Evolve has presented two full evening length shows, SPACES and circumnavigation, as well as various other works around the Boston and New England area.
-Some of our notable performances have been NACHMO NYC, NACHMO Boston, Southern Vermont Dance Festival, Boston Dance Theater's trainee showcase of BTDx, and most recently Boston Contemporary Dance Festival.
-Evolve Dynamicz has become an oasis for our unique group of strong-willed women— as we each face our own individual life challenges, we support each other and find common ground through the arts of dance, choreography, and movement.
+In October of 2015, Evolve Dynamicz was established by Lisa Giancola and Nicole Zizzi with the hope of creating a repertoire to share their mutual passions for life and movement.
+Evolve has presented three full evening length shows, SPACES, circumnavigation and our first ever sold out 2019 production LUCIDITY, as well as various other works around the Boston and New England area.
+Some of our notable performances have been NACHMO Boston & NYC, Boston Contemporary Dance Festival, as well as a film commission and performance and The Fruitlands Museum .
+Evolve Dynamicz has become an oasis for our unique group of strong-willed dancers— as we each face our own individual life challenges, we support each other and find common ground through the arts of dance, choreography, and movement.

 As artists, we seek to confront the challenges of a millennial life with a sense of openness and vulnerability.
 Our work embraces these challenges with curiosity, intimacy, playfulness, and a deep- seated passion for movement.
 Our interests in improvisational composition, site specific choreography, and collaboration with our dancers are brought forth in our choreographic processes.
 With this, we aspire to continually experiment with new vocabularies, ideas, collaborators, and mediums of expression— we are committed to sharing our passion of dance with audiences in all spaces, of all types.

 Co-Founders & Artistic Directors